leebaird/discover/README.md

 1. Open PowerShell
 2. Get-FileHash C:\path\to\iso

-Example: Get-FileHash C:\users\lee\Downloads\kali-linux-2022.2-installer-amd64.iso
+Example: Get-FileHash C:\Users\lee\Downloads\kali-linux-2022.2-installer-amd64.iso

 3. Compare the value to the checksum provided on the Kali website.

 ## Running Kali on VirtualBox or Windows Subsystem for Linux (WSL)

-Some users have reported the "fix" is to use the VMWare image instead of WSL.
+Some users have reported the fix is to use the VMWare image instead of WSL.
 (https://kali.download/virtual-images/kali-2022.2/kali-linux-2022.2-vmware-amd64.7z.torrent)

-Other users had noticed issues when running a pre-made VirtualBox Kali image, instead of running the "bare metal" Kali ISO through VirtualBox.
+Other users have noticed issues when running a pre-made VirtualBox Kali image, instead of running the bare metal Kali ISO through VirtualBox.
 (https://www.kali.org/get-kali/#kali-bare-metal)

 If you are unwilling or unable to use VMWare Workstation to run Kali, we encourage you to try running a Kali ISO as a Guest VM in VirtualBox.

-1. Download the "bare metal" ISO provided by Kali.
+1. Download the bare metal ISO provided by Kali.
 2. Verify the ISO hash (see above).
-3. Start a new Kali VM within VirtualBox with the "bare metal" Kali ISO.
+3. Start a new Kali VM within VirtualBox with the bare metal Kali ISO.

-There will be some [basic installation instructions](https://www.kali.org/docs/installation/hard-disk-install/) you will be required to fill out during the installation process.
+There will be some [basic installation instructions](https://www.kali.org/docs/installation/hard-disk-install/) you will be required to fill out during the installation.

 Note: If you have problems accessing root after setting up a bare metal ISO, please refer to: https://linuxconfig.org/how-to-reset-kali-linux-root-password